Digital-Satellite-Club/PacSatAFSKBoard/ProcessorPins.md

 low.

-When the processor is in reset and the default settings on the PA\_PWR\_CTL, the AX5043\_PWR\_CTL are pulled low (and they have pull downs, too, so that they are disabled even when the main power is disabled), so all power to the PA and AX5043s will be off.
-The only other piece of the board that will be powered is the LNA (QPL9547), but it has a pull up on its enable line so it will be disabled, too.
+When the processor is in reset and the default settings on the PA\_PWR\_EN, the AX5043\_PWR\_EN are pulled low (and they have pull downs, too, so that they are disabled even when the main power is disabled), so all power to the PA and AX5043s will be off.
+The only other piece of the board that will be powered is the LNA (QPL9547) because it is directly connected to +5V, but it has a pull up on its enable line so it will be disabled, too.

 So when the board comes up all the RF section of the board is powered off.